GoogleCloudPlatform/gce-cloud-sql-recommendation-tool/README.md

 wget --header 'Authorization: token b1a941a9a2c7beb70e518671502c5b56722cd9d4' https://raw.githubusercontent.com/GoogleCloudPlatform/gce-cloud-sql-recommendation-tool/master/launch_recommendation_tool.sh
 ```

-- Step 5: Run script to install Powershell on Cloud Shell instance
+- Step 5: Run script to install Powershell on Cloud Shell and automatically run the tool on all the projects that you have access
 ```
 bash launch_recommendation_tool.sh
 ```
  !["Image of Cloud Shell Console highlighting a progress bar showing the status of the analysis"](Readme/progress.png)
-- Step 6: When the script completes, click the Cloud Shell elipse and select **download**
+- Step 6: When the script completes, click the Cloud Shell elipse and select **download** to download the results of the tool analysis
  !["Image of Cloud Shell Console highlighting an elipse and the download dropdown opton"](Readme/CloudShellDownload.png)

 - Step 7: Enter **Recommendations.zip** and click the **Download** button